WillKaminski3694/SeniorSeminarFromCollege/README.md

-# PrivateSeniorSeminar
+# SeniorSeminar
-This is the final build of my senior seminar from college.
+This is my senior seminar project.
+Created by: William Kaminski